Continuing Education for Insurance Producers

 A. All persons licensed pursuant to R.I.
 Gen. Laws § 27-2.4-1 et seq. shall pay a fee of five dollars ($5) per annum along with continuing education compliance.

-B. All Continuing Education Course Providers shall be charged a fee of sixty dollars ($60) for the approval of each continuing education course submitted for approval.
-This fee will be charged for each two-year period for which the Provider requests approval.
+B. All Providers shall be charged a fee of sixty dollars ($60) for each continuing education course submitted for approval, both new and renewal.

-C. All Continuing Education Course Providers shall be charged an initial registration fee of one hundred dollars ($100).
+C. All Providers shall be charged an initial registration fee of one hundred dollars ($100).

-D. All Continuing Education Course Providers shall be charged an annual renewal registration fee of fifty dollars ($50).
+D. All Providers shall be charged an annual renewal registration fee of fifty dollars ($50).

-E. All Continuing Education Course Providers will be charged a fee of one dollar ($1) per credit hour for each insurance producer who completes the course.
+E. All Continuing Education Course Providers shall be charged a fee of one dollar ($1) per credit hour for each insurance producer who completes the course.

-F. All Continuing Education Courses submitted by providers domiciled in a state that is not reciprocal with Rhode Island will be charged seventy-five dollars ($75) per course for course review.
+F. All Continuing Education Courses submitted by providers domiciled in a state that is not reciprocal with Rhode Island shall be charged a seventy-five dollar ($75) review fee per course.

 2.12 Collection of Continuing Education Course Data